Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry: Statement of the problem

 The purpose of our paper is to determine the analytic structure of the mean-field yrast spectrum $\bar E_0(l)$ as a function of $l$ for the asymmetric system.
 To phrase our objective more precisely, we first review the known properties of the yrast spectrum and the associated condensate wave functions in the SU(2)-symmetric system.
 Because of the general form in Eq.~(\ref{yrast0}), we need only to consider the internal energy (in units of $N\hbar^2/2 MR^2$)

 in the fundamental range $0< l\le 1/2 $.
 Unlike the single-component gas, for which the yrast spectrum in this range is a smooth curve, the derivative of the spectrum in the SU(2)-symmetric two-component system exhibits discontinuities at $l=kx_B$, where $k = 1,2,..., K$ (see Fig.~\ref{yrastsu2}).
-A derivative discontinuity at a given value $l= kx_B$ appears when the parameters $(\gamma, x_B)$ lie within the region of the $\gamma$-$x_B$ plane bounded by the corresponding critical curve $x_{B}(\gamma,q)$ and the $x_B = 0$ axis.
-The critical curve for $k = 1$ is simply the line $x_B = 1/2$, implying that the discontinuity at $l=x_B$ is always present.
-The critical curves for $k = 2,3,4$ are illustrated by the solid lines in Fig.~\ref{ccsu2}; each approaches the asymptotic value $\big(1-\sqrt{1-1/k^2}\big )/2$ as $\gamma\rightarrow \infty$.
-Thus, the spectrum contains a total $K$ of derivative discontinuities when the coordinate $(\gamma, x_B)$ lies within a region bounded by the two critical curves $x_{B}(\gamma,K)$ and $x_{B}(\gamma,K+1)$~\cite{Wu2015}, as shown in Fig.~\ref{ccsu2}.
-In light of this diagram, the variation of the yrast-spectrum structure with $x_B$, shown in Fig.~\ref{yrastsu2}, is readily understood.
+A derivative discontinuity at a given value $l= Kx_B$ appears when the parameters $(\gamma, x_B)$ lie within the region of the $\gamma$-$x_B$ plane bounded by the corresponding critical curve $x_{B}(\gamma,K)$ and the $x_B = 0$ axis.
+The critical curve for $K = 1$ is simply the line $x_B = 1/2$, implying that the discontinuity at $l=x_B$ is always present.
+The critical curves for $K = 2,3,4$ are illustrated in Fig.~\ref{ccsu2}; each curve approaches the asymptotic value $\big(1-\sqrt{1-1/K^2}\big )/2$ as $\gamma\rightarrow \infty$.
+Thus, the spectrum contains a total of $K$ derivative discontinuities when the coordinate $(\gamma, x_B)$ lies within a region bounded by the two critical curves $x_{B}(\gamma,K)$ and $x_{B}(\gamma,K+1)$~\cite{Wu2015}, as shown in Fig.~\ref{ccsu2}.
+In view of this diagram, the variation of the yrast-spectrum structure with $x_B$, shown in Fig.~\ref{yrastsu2}, is readily understood.

-The non-analyticity at these points indicates that the corresponding condensate wave functions are special compared with those at generic values of $l$.
-Indeed, at the non-analytic $l = kx_B$ the condensate wave function takes a plane-wave form $(\psi_A,\psi_B)= ( \phi_0,\phi_k)$ where
+The non-analyticity at these points indicates that the corresponding condensate wave functions are special compared with those at arbitrary values of $l$.
+Indeed, at the non-analytic $l = kx_B$ points the condensate wave function takes a plane-wave form $(\psi_A,\psi_B)= ( \phi_0,\phi_k)$ where

 whereas the yrast state is generally a soliton state at other fractional values of $l$.
-Consequently, the critical curves $x_B(\gamma,k)$ in Fig.~\ref{ccsu2} can also be interpreted as delineating the phases in which different numbers of plane-wave yrast states appear.
+Consequently, the critical curves $x_B(\gamma,K)$ in Fig.~\ref{ccsu2} can also be interpreted as delineating the phases in which different numbers of plane-wave yrast states appear.
 It is interesting to see how these plane-wave yrast states emerge from soliton states as the interaction strength changes.
-For example, consider a system with $x_B = 0.02$ and increase $\gamma$ from a small value (see the dashed line with an arrow in Fig.~\ref{ccsu2}).
+For example, consider a system with $x_B = 0.02$ and imagine increasing $\gamma$ from a small value along the dashed line shown in Fig.~\ref{ccsu2}).
 Since this value of $x_B$ lies within the range